enigma-tek/Azure-Certificate-Automation/README.md

 # AzureCertificateManager
-Azure Certificate Manager (or ACM) is a certificate manager designed to work with ManageEngines Key Manager Plus software.
+Azure Certificate Manager (or ACM) is a certificate manager designed to work with ManageEngines Key Manager Plus (KMP) software.
 Its design is to help you organize and update certificates in Azure.
+Key Functions - 1.
+Update and email out Self Signed Certificates (if used) 2.
+Delete old or expired certificates after a set amount of time, Scan Azure and compare certificates in KMP VS. whats in Azure.
+Update certificates across Azure using KMP as the source of truth.